Mailing A Letter To Canada From Us

 • Obscene or immoral materials

 For a complete list of prohibited items, consult the Canada Border Services Agency (CBSA) website or contact your local post office.
-It's your responsibility to ensure that your shipment does not contain any prohibited items.
+It's your responsibility to make sure your shipment does not contain any prohibited items.

 Trends and Latest Developments